 CDN’s make your website more reliable, outage resistant, and faster by storing your static content from your webpages and distributing it throughout the world on a network of edge servers.

-Redundancy & Reliability
+Redundancy & Reliability with CDN

 CDN’s have built-in redundancy, which makes them outage resistant as every web server has an entire network of other servers as backups.
 CDN’s are optimized to automatically route traffic to the nearest available server or point of presence (POP).
 If a server happens to go down it will automatically pass that request to the closest server, which minimizes downtime and lost revenue for your business.

 This also makes your websites more scalable by taking the load off of the origin server.
 The origin server is a web server that holds the original content and data for your webpage.
 CDN’s remove all the stress of having to scale your own resources, by giving you essentially “copies” of your origin at popular peering locations all around the world.
-Think about it, if you expanded your audience/clientele from a couple thousand in your region to a global audience, a single web server would crumple under the load.
+Think about it, if you expand your audience/clientele from a couple thousand in your region to a global audience, a single web server would crumple under the load.

 Since your content is distributed, rather than coming from a single source, your website is more resistant to slowdowns and outages mitigating issues that you may run into such as traffic spikes and DDoS attacks.